-Red Orb Weaver Spider
+Red-Orb Weaver Spider

-Red Orb Weaver Spider, Vancouver Island, BC
+Red Orb Weaver, Vancouver Island, BC

 The Red Orb Weaver Spider belongs to the family Araneidae.
 They can be distinguished from other web-weaving spiders by their highly organized webs.
 They weave their silk into circular grids, while other spiders, particularly cobweb spiders, weave much less organized webs.

-Orb weaver spiders have 8 eyes and large abdomens that are usually globe-shaped.
+Orb-weaver spiders have 8 eyes and large abdomens that are usually globe-shaped.
 These spiders build more intricate webs than other spiders, but they have an advantage – while most spiders have 2 claws per foot, orb weavers have 3.
-They use their extra claw to help control the silk threads, as they spin their webs.
+They use their extra claw to help control the silk threads as they spin their webs.
 Their webs, which are used to catch food & transmit mating signals, can span up to 2 feet in size.
 Like many other spiders, orb weavers eat their webs before rebuilding them.

-Red Orb Weaver Spider, Vancouver Island, BC
+Red Orb Weaver, Vancouver Island, BC

 These spiders typically do not bite, but when they do, their bite is only harmful to allergic individuals.